 How to Use Epsom Salts

 Setting up an Epsom salt bath is pretty easy.
-This is the routine I use:
+This is a good routine to use:

 - Fill your tub with hot water

-- Scoop 3-4 cups Epsomsom salt and pour into the water
+- Scoop 3-4 cups Epsom salt and pour into the water

 - Mix the salts around in the bath